DForshner/VagrantKafkaDemo/README.md

 # VagrantKafkaDemo
-Kafka demo suing Vagrant to provision the environment.
+Kafka demo uing Vagrant to provision the environment.
 Currently shows producing and consuming from the queue using bash scripts.

 ## Running